Illustration by Alissa Levy

-I’ve needed some self-soothing this week.
+I’ve needed some self-soothing.
 And to feel that I’m taking good care of my health and my family’s health.
 These are some products and services that have helped me feel calm and cared for—and able to care for others—in these crazy times.
 From your morning smoothie to your evening mocktail, I hope these suggestions are useful.

 I hadn’t used online resources for meditation, figuring that the TM classes I’d taken had sufficed so far.
 Likewise for yoga: Years of classes have left me with a pretty good foundation.
 But trying new things is fun.
 And interacting—if you can call it that—with someone other than my fiancé during this time of WFH seemed appealing.
 Someone at work recommended Yoga with Adriene; she has a free YouTube channel.
 I did a short meditation session with her and a yoga session, both of which I liked a lot.

 Holy basil is an adaptogenic herb used in the Ayurvedic tradition.
 It’s taken traditionally for its calming effects and to support a healthy response to stress.
 Benefits have also been demonstrated for sleep, but it’s gentle enough to take during the workday.
 I breathe a sigh of relief knowing that it’s there for me when I need it.